-Dementia and neurodegeneration are high yield topics for the RITE®, board, and shelf examinations.
+Dementia and neurodegeneration are high-yield topics for the RITE®, board, and shelf examinations.
 In particular, understanding the different tauopathies, like Alzheimer’s disease, and alpha-synucleinopathies, like Lewy body dementia, will get you very far on these exams.
 In this chapter, you will find the high-yield topics you need to learn, including classic pathology slides and radiographic images you may see on exam day.
 Learn this knowledge well, then test what you have learned with a practice quiz at the end!

 Authors: Daniel Varon MD, Brian Hanrahan MD